PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Script.md

 objects such as sets, vectors, arrays, matrices, etc.

 **Note 2**: If regular expressions contain named groups, variables with the corresponding names will be set to the contents of the corresponding groups if the regular expression matches the string.
+If the contents is numerical, the corresponding variable will also be numerical.
+If you want to reference the string literal, use the variable starting with the same name having a suffix of `_STR`.

 #### Range operators